Perkins Loan Information

 As long as you are enrolled at least a half-time, the Perkins loan will be in a deferred status with no action required by you.
 If you transfer to another institution and continue attending on at least a half-time basis, the deferred status will continue but you must provide Washburn documentation of enrollment.
 Once you graduate or drop below half-time enrollment, a grace period will begin and you must make repayment arrangements.
 There are several repayment options available:

 - If you are employed in certain professions such as nursing, law enforcement, special education and several other occupations, it is possible to have the loan cancelled.

 - It is possible to consolidate Perkins loans with other federal loans to lower monthly payments.

 - Monthly payment arrangements may be made with UAS to repay the loan.

-- In the event of temporary financial difficulties due to illness, unemployment or other reasons it is possible to receive a forbearance delaying repayment of the loan.
+- In the event of temporary financial difficulties due to illness, unemployment, or other reasons, you may be eligible for a forbearance to delay repayment of the loan.